Xudong-Huang/may/README.md

 * Don't exceed the coroutine stack.
 It will trigger undefined behavior.

 **Note**
-> The first three rules are common when using cooperative async libraries in rust.
-Even using `future` based system also have these limitations.
-So what you should really focus on is the coroutine stack size, make sure it's big enough for your applications.
+> The first three rules are common when using cooperative asynchronous libraries in Rust.
+Even using a futures-based system also have these limitations.
+So what you should really focus on is a coroutine's stack size, make sure it's big enough for your applications.

 ----------

-## How to tune stack size
+## How to tune a stack size
 If you want to tune your coroutine's stack size, please check out [this document][stack].

 ----------